|Nutrition Facts (per serving)|

 This recipe is a template since, when you get right down to it, oil and vinegar dressing is simply a particular ratio of oil to vinegar.
 This means you can take any kind of oil or vinegar you have available, plug them into the template, and have it come out right.
 The same goes for the seasonings—salt and pepper are essential—but beyond that, you can add a pinch of garlic powder, some fresh parsley, or whatever you have on hand.
 Just don't overdo it.

-The ratio for vinaigrette is three to one: three parts oil to one part vinegar.
+The ratio for vinaigrette is 3-to-1: three parts oil to one part vinegar.
 This formula will always work, but that doesn't mean it will be perfect 100 percent of the time.
 Not every vinegar is the same strength, for one thing.
 It's a rough guideline that allows for plenty of tweaking to suit your tastes.

 Making the dressing is a matter of combining the oil and vinegar along with any seasonings and flavorings and physically mixing them up to form a temporary emulsion.
 An incredibly efficient way to do this is to combine the ingredients in a glass jar, screw the lid on tightly, and shake.

 3/4 cup salad oil